Esri/squad-leader-android/README.md

 If you do not provide a mapconfig.xml file, a default list of ArcGIS Online basemap layers will be used when the app launches for the first time.

 After the first launch, the app uses the bsaemap layers that it loaded previously.
 If you want to reset and re-read mapconfig.xml, you can [reset the map](#reset-the-map).
 Alternatively, you can manually go to the Android application settings, choose Squad Leader, and choose Clear Data.
 Then run the app and it will read mapconfig.xml again.

+### Simulating messages

+You can run the Message Simulator application included in the [Vehicle Commander](https://github.com/Esri/vehicle-commander) template ([source](https://github.com/Esri/vehicle-commander/tree/master/source/MessageSimulator), [sample messages](https://github.com/Esri/vehicle-commander/blob/master/source/MessageSimulator/SampleMessages/AFM_Sample_MSGS-719.xml).
+This is especially useful for testing and demonstration purposes.
+Note that these simulated messages will not make it to Squad Leader running on an emulator ([more info](#running-on-an-android-emulator)).

 ## Resources